Luis "Perico" Ortiz: Luis "Perico" Ortiz Productions, Inc.

-In 1988, Ortiz founded his first company, Dialen Promotions, Inc. The company offers advertising, sound engineering, production and arrangement services in its own studios for radio and television "jingles".
-Among his clients are Smirnoff, McDonald's, Kodak, John Casablancas, Polaroid and HBO.
+In 1988, Ortiz founded his first company, Dialen Promotions, Inc. The company offers advertising, sound engineering, production, and arrangement services in its own studios for radio and television "jingles".
+Among his clients are Smirnoff, McDonald's, Kodak, John Casablancas, Polaroid, and HBO.

-In 1993, Ortiz founded in Puerto Rico another company, Luis "Perico" Ortiz Productions, Inc. His new clients include Walt Disney Company and Quincy Jones.
-During the decade of the 1990s, Ortiz traveled with his band and performed in Aruba, Colombia and Japan.
-He also performed in Puerto Rico, alongside Lucecita Benítez and Tommy Olivencia, at the Luis A. Ferré Center of the Performing Arts in San Juan.
-Ortiz directed and produced a recording for Japanese singer Yoshihito Fukumoto member of the band Sweet Basil, Inc.
+In 1993, Ortiz founded another company in Puerto Rico, Luis "Perico" Ortiz Productions, Inc. His new clients include The Walt Disney Company and Quincy Jones.
+During the decade of the 1990s, Ortiz traveled with his band and performed in Aruba, Colombia, and Japan.
+He also performed in Puerto Rico, alongside Lucecita Benítez and Tommy Olivencia, at the Luis A. Ferré Performing Arts Center in San Juan.
+Ortiz directed and produced a recording for Japanese singer Yoshihito Fukumoto, a member of the band Sweet Basil, Inc.

 Later years

 In 2002, Ortiz won a "TU Musica" Award for the "Best Christmas Production" and in 2004 he produced the first ever salsa gospel album.
-Luis "Perico" Ortiz currently continues to produce music and sound tracks.
-He is also a professor at the Music Conservatory of Puerto Rico where he teaches Jazz Performance and Caribbean Music.
+Luis "Perico" Ortiz currently continues to produce music and soundtracks.
+He is also a professor at the Conservatory of Music of Puerto Rico where he teaches Jazz Performance and Caribbean Music.